manojkale123/Ecommerce-app/README.md

 Step to run project
 1- create database
 2 -Establish the connection
-3 - Run HomePAge.java File which has main class.
+3 - Run HomePage.java File which has main class.